Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 Use motors with 1.8 or more degrees per step.
 We advise against using 0.9deg motors because the maximum speed will be reduced.
 The positioning accuracy in closed-loop mode depends on the resolution of the encoder, not on the degrees/step of the motor.

 The maximum speed at which the firmware can drive the motor reliably in closed loop mode is about 5000 full steps/second.
-However, the maximum step rate may be much lower if the driver is not able to change the motor current fast enough because of high moor inductance.
+However, the maximum step rate may be much lower if the driver is not able to change the motor current fast enough because of high motor inductance.
 The calculator at [https://www.reprapfirmware.org/emf.html](https://www.reprapfirmware.org/emf.html){target=_blank} will estimate the maximum speeds for which full torque is available for a given motor and supply voltage.
 Good closed loop operation will typically be available up to the "high slip angle" speed.

 ## Compatible Encoders

 RRF 3.4 supports quadrature motor shaft encoders only.
 RRF 3.5 also supports Duet3D magnetic shaft encoders and linear composite encoders.

-Encoder resolutions of over 1000PPR/4000CPR are highly recommended. resolutions below this are unlikely to work well in most situations.
+Encoder resolutions of over 1000PPR (Pulses Per Revolution) or 4000CPR (Counts Per Revolution) are highly recommended.
+Note that generally PPR = CPR/4.
+Resolutions below this are unlikely to work well in most situations.

 ### Quadrature motor shaft encoders

 Stepper motors can be purchased with integral optical shaft encoders.
 It is also possible to buy add-on quadrature shaft encoders, which are typically mounted on the back of dual-shaft stepper motors.
 The resolution is specified in counts or pulses per motor revolution. **There must be an integer number of output pulses from the encoder per 4 full steps**.
-For example, a 1.8deg/step motor (200 full steps/rev) could have an encoder with 1000cpr (20 pulses per 4 full steps), 2000 cpr (40 pulses per 4 full steps) or 2500 cpr (50 pulses per 4 full steps).
+For example, a 1.8deg/step motor (200 full steps/rev) could have an encoder with 1000PPR (20 pulses per 4 full steps), 2000PPR (40 pulses per 4 full steps) or 2500PPR (50 pulses per 4 full steps).

 ### Duet3D magnetic motor shaft encoders